-The Parish Council Ioan scheme is funded through the Broadland Growth Reserve to establish a community infrastructure fund.
-The aim of the fund is to provide a borrowing facility for Parish and Town Councils to submit bids for local infrastructure projects which are underwritten by the respective Parish or Town Council's future CIL (Community Infrastructure Levy) receipts. £500,000 has been ring-fenced within the Broadland Growth earmarked reserve for this purpose.
-Two Ioans have been advanced.
+- (1) The transferred debt is held on behalf of Great Yarmouth Borough Council an obligation dating back to the 1974 Local Government Reorganisation. - (2) The Parish Council loan scheme is funded through the Broadland Growth Reserve to establish a community infrastructure fund.
+The aim of the fund is to provide a borrowing facility for Parish and Town Councils to submit bids for local infrastructure projects which are underwritten by the respective Parish or Town Council's future CIL (Community Infrastructure Levy) receipts. - (3) The deferred capital receipt refers to an agreement to take a 25% interest in shared equity properties on the Carrowbreck Meadow development (six properties) and the Rosebery Road development (three properties).